Water Density Calculator

 Qualitatively, it's fairly simple, but from a mathematical point of view estimating the outcome is a different story.
 Water has an intriguing property - it reaches its maximum density at about

-40°F. While there are tables of pure water density between water's freezing point (
+40°F. While there are between water's freezing point (

 32°F) and its boiling point (